psychemedia/island-storynotes/carus-wilson/10-a-picture-of-newport.md

 TO WINE AND CORN MERCHANTS.

 TO be DISPOSED OF by PRIVATE CONTRACT, a valuable wholesale and retail WINE, SPIRIT, and CORN TRADE.
-The Premises are new and freehold, the returns perfectly satisfactory ; situate at Newport, in the Isle of Wight, in the occupation of Mr. John Steane, the Proprietor.
+The Premises are new and freehold, the returns perfectly satisfactory; situate at Newport, in the Isle of Wight, in the occupation of Mr. John Steane, the Proprietor.
 The Stock of Wine, &c. to be taken at a fair valuation; and a reasonable time allowed for the payment of the same, on approved Bills.
 The Purchaser may, at his option, take 18 pipes of old superior Port, two pipes Madeira, and three butts of old Sherry (Mora’s).
 Half the purchase money of the Premises may remain given time on mortgage.

 Further particulars may be known by application to the Proprietor.